MrVPlusOne/STEADY/README.md

     gpu_id=0,
 )
 ```
-This specifies that we want to train on the ["alpha_truck" dataset](datasets/alpha_truck/) using expectation-maximization (i.e., the STEADY algorithm). `gpu_id=0` means that we want to use the first available GPU (set this to `nothing` if train on CPU).
-You can find the fully list of configurable parameters along with their acceptable values [here](https://github.com/MrVPlusOne/STEADY/blob/master/scripts/experiments/experiment_common.jl#L13).
+This specifies that we want to train on the ["alpha_truck" dataset](datasets/alpha_truck/) using expectation-maximization (i.e., the STEADY algorithm). `gpu_id=0` means that we want to use the first available GPU (set this to `nothing` if trained on CPU).
+You can find the full list of configurable parameters along with their acceptable values [here](https://github.com/MrVPlusOne/STEADY/blob/master/scripts/experiments/experiment_common.jl#L13).

 We can then start the training with:
 ```julia